 Vivergo Fuels was formed in 2007 as biorefinery for the future.
 As a joint venture between AB Sugar, BP and Du Pont, this business was set up to help deliver around ½ of the UK’s forecast biofuel demand for petrol.
-In 2015, AB Sugar acquired BP’s stake in Vivergo Fuels, to become the majority shareholder.
+In 2015, AB Sugar acquired BP’s stake in Vivergo Fuels, and in 2017 acquired Du Pont’s stake.

 Production commenced in Q4 2012, and was officially opened by the RT.
 Hon.
 Vince Cable on July 8th 2013.
 Full rates were achieved in December 2014.